lynndz3/bookbound/README.md

 And because I read too fast, I always need a new book.
 Every couple of weeks I'm emailing, texting, calling my friends and family:

-> "Hey what are you reading now?
-Do you like it?"

 > "Any good sci-fi you've read this year?"

 > "What's your favorite memoir?